narenallam/OrderMatchingSystem/README.md

 * I converted these use cases to unittests(refer ./tests folder), later did a lot of refactoring to achieve the results.
 * used asynchronous lock-free logger for the reduction of latencies and for the real-time instrumentation.

+    ## Design and Approach

+    There are two maps one for sell and one for buy. each map contains {stock: orderqueue}
+    Treading model:
+        * Used Producer - Consumer and Boss-Worker threading models
+        * The design depends on which runs faster(Producer or Consumer).
+        * In a typical trading system producer is always faster than the consumer
+        * if procuder is taking X time and consumer is taking Y time to process, and X > Y, we create X/Y Producer threads, if those many processors are available.
+        * 98% apllication logic is designed using lock-free concurrency.
+        * Memory pooling is used to reduce the memory allocation costs(boost::lockfree::spsc_queue)
+    scalablity:
+        as we did lock-free appraoch application is highly-scalable
 ## Used concepts

     Multithreading :